-In this section, we use the potato virus data set to illustrate Confusion matrix tool which and its use in performance understanding and fine-tuning.
+In this section, we use the potato virus data set to illustrate Confusion matrix tool when a performance understanding and fine-tuning.
 When a pixel classifier is trained, the confusion matrix on training set is always available in the Training set tab of the Confusion matrix panel.